SZ Legal - Legal advice for private individuals and companies worldwide

 In addition, I provide advice on all issues related to labor migration.
 The immigration of skilled workers has become a significant economic factor.
 This makes it all the more important for all parties involved to ensure legal certainty.
 I see myself as a lawyer and partner for companies in the region.

-My services include reviewing various types of residence permits: visas, residence permits, settlement permits, permanent residence permits, and the EU Blue Card, a residence permit for university graduates.
-I also handle the recognition of professional qualifications acquired abroad.
-I also provide support in obtaining visas for study purposes and regular work visas.
+My services include the review of various types of residence permits: visa, residence permit, settlement permit, long-term residence permit, and more.
+EU Blue Card, I handle residence permits for university graduates.
+Furthermore, I assist with the recognition of professional qualifications acquired abroad.
+I also provide support with the issuance of student visas and regular work visas.

 Is your company looking for qualified employees?
 Are you a foreign national interested in working in Germany?
 I will do everything legally permissible.